-Furthermore, a flexible workflow built on several Python-based drivers to generate the unstructured meshes of different element topologies and resolutions, including regionally refined meshes, and to accurately sample five element-averaged fields using SPH expansions was provided.
-With these input meshes, the four remapping algorithms were applied for both the smooth analytical fields and representative real fields in an iterative fashion to compute cyclic projections ($\Omega_s \to \Omega_t \to \Omega_s$) for FV-FV field transfers between component models in a climate system.
+Furthermore, a flexible workflow built on several Pythonbased drivers to generate the unstructured meshes of different element topologies and resolutions, including regionally refined meshes, and to accurately sample five elementaveraged fields using SPH expansions was provided.
+With these input meshes, the four remapping algorithms were applied for both the smooth analytical fields and representative real fields in an iterative fashion to compute cyclic projections ($\Omega_s \rightarrow \Omega_t \rightarrow \Omega_s$) for FV-FV field transfers between component models in a climate system.

 The results compiled from various test problems demonstrate that the conservative remapping implementations in ESMF are all first-order accurate for smooth problems, even though the conserve2nd option produces consistently better accuracy than the conserve option.
 Hence, when possible, the ESMF conserve2nd option should be used to obtain better remaps for climate simulations.
-However, these low order ESMF maps are highly dissipative in general.
-In contrast, TempestRemap produces remaps that are globally conservative, high-order accurate convergence to $\mathcal{O}(h^{p+1})$ for smooth solution fields using second-degree (p=2) polynomial reconstructions, and bounded dissipation on field projections containing sharp features.
-Here, h represents the characteristic spatial length of the mesh where errors are measured.
-However, neither one of these low and high-order L^2 -minimization approaches can guarantee monotone remaps without the use of post-processing filters such as slope limiters or CAAS to enforce global and local solution bounds.
+However, these low-order ESMF maps are highly dissipative in general.
+In contrast, TempestRemap produces remaps that are globally conservative with high-order accurate convergence to $\mathcal{O}(h^{p+1})$ for smooth solution fields using second-degree (p = 2) polynomial reconstructions and bounded dissipation on field projections containing sharp features.
+Here, h represents the characteristic spatial length of the mesh wherein errors are measured.
+However, neither of these low- and high-order L^2 minimization approaches can guarantee monotone remaps without the use of post-processing filters such as slope limiters or CAAS to enforce global and local solution bounds.
 The use of these filters, however, inevitably introduces additional dissipation that can become significant with repeated applications of the remap operator.

 On the other hand, the hybrid mesh-based and meshless schemes achieve very high order consistently (up to $\mathcal{O}(h^5)$) while retaining global conservation, which has been one of the key advantages of traditional overlap-mesh-based schemes implemented in ESMF and TempestRemap.
-Additionally, the ability to capture smoothly varying fields very accurately without any degradation even for high polynomial degree reconstructions makes these schemes attractive and competitive, as compared to traditional mesh-based schemes utilizing L^2 -minimization methods for ESMs that require computation of overlap meshes, which can incur a significant computational cost at high spatial resolutions (Mahadevan et al., 2020).
-These methods can especially be valuable when highly accurate scalar fields need to be sampled on a refined RLL grid for further analysis or in-situ visualization to track multidecadal climate evolution.
+Additionally, the ability to capture smoothly varying fields very accurately without any degradation even for highpolynomial-degree reconstructions makes these schemes attractive and competitive compared to traditional mesh-based schemes utilizing L^2 -minimization methods for ESMs that require computation of overlap meshes, which can incur a significant computational cost at high spatial resolutions (Mahadevan et al., 2020).
+These methods can be especially valuable when highly accurate scalar fields need to be samy.